eanelson01/DATA-340-NLP/README.md

 ### Split of Positive & Negative Sentiments for Comments & Titles

 Both of these graphs examine the distribution of sentiments.
 The first graph looks at the comments and the second looks at the titles.
-The overwhelming takeaway is that r/NBA posts which are most upvoted have a negative sentiment a majority of the time.
+The overwhelming takeaway is that r/NBA posts which are the most up-voted have a negative sentiment a majority of the time.
+The titles are slightly less negative but still a majority are.

 ![Split of Positive & Negative Comments](images/positive_negative_split_comments.png)